There is so much going on at Mustard Tree! Come along and learn something new!

 You can come for the whole course or just one session.
 So come on down – we’d love to meet you!

-See what’s on in our Manchester hub below or with the latest timetable or with the Little Hulton hubtimetable
+See what’s on at our Ancoats hub below or with the latest timetable or see the Little Hulton hubtimetable

 Our Computer Skills course is ideal if you are new to computers or wanting to increase your skills.
 This course covers practical skills including using a mouse and keyboard, how to use different programmes such as Word, Excel & PowerPoint, alongside searching the internet and applying for jobs online.